Hi I'm Tiffany

 Why I am a Mormon

 I was born into a very happy Mormon home.
 I am the second of six children.
 My older brother is a businessman, I am a lawyer, my younger brother is in medical school, another younger brother is in college, another on a mission, and my younger sister is still in grade school.
 We all love each other very much.
-Now I have my own family--three beautiful children and a loving husband.
+Now I have my own family--four beautiful children and a loving husband.
 I want to provide my children with a home as happy and loving as mine was.
 Although I was born into the church, I have my own testimony, and I am a Mormon because I know that this church is true.
 I know that because of the blessings of the temple I can be with my family forever.
 For me and my husband, it is not "until death do we part."
 Because we were sealed in the temple for time and all eternity, we will be together with our children forever if we live righteously.
 Families can be together forever!
 I know that Jesus Christ is my Savior and that he died for the sins of the world.
 It is through the power of His Atonement that we can repent of our sins and become clean again so that we can return to live with our Heavenly Father.
 I know that I am a child of a Heavenly Father who loves me.
 I know that he, the Creator of us all, knows my name, knows me on a very personal level, and wants me to return to him.
 I am so grateful to be a member of his church on the earth and for the blessings and joy that his gospel brings me.

 Could you talk about your baptism?